 2009 was a transformative year for me.
 I spent 5 months as Senior Fellow at the Collegium de Lyon, an institute for advanced study in Lyon, France, and also organized the National Communication Association Summer Conference on Intercultural Dialogue, held at Maltepe University in Istanbul, Turkey, July 22-26.
 The first experience showed me just how well-connected European scholars are with the rest of the world, especially when compared to US scholars.
 In Europe, not just senior faculty, but even graduate students connect frequently with significant numbers of international peers, meeting regularly, and collaborating on research projects.
 The second experience made it clear how little it takes to get even US scholars who have never traveled abroad to take that first trip and make their own connections.
 We distributed $5000 in small grants of $250, $500, or $750 to a total of 10 scholars at different stages of their careers, and they were able to leverage these amounts with matching grants from their own universities into enough to cover major expenses.

-See the posts categorized as “Director’s talks” for further notes describing my stops in various cities and the scholars with whom I connected.
-For more information about me, see my CV.
+See Director’s activities sum for a single page with links to all my activities, and Director’s activities posts for the descriptions of stops in various cities and conversations with individual scholars.
+For more information about me, see my CV (March 2017).
 For more information about the Council or the Center’s Advisory Board, see Who we are.
-For contact information see Contact.
+For contact information, see Contact.